DIlloney/Speedrunner-Mod/speedrunnermod-updates.md

+# _SPEEDRUNNER MOD v.1.10 (June 3rd, 2021) CHANGELOG_
+• Eyes of Ender will now never break (this includes Eyes of Inferno and Annul).
+They will also drop quickly when throwing them.

+• Eye's of Inferno and Anull will now play the correct sound when throwing them.

+• Ruined portals are now slightly more common.

+• Strongholds are now more common.

+• Piglins will now barter a minimum of 11 pearls and a maximum of 13 pearls per trade (previously 4-11).

+• Piglins will now spawn more frequently in nether wastes, and a little less frequently in warped forests.

+• Obsidian will now always generate in quantities of 10-14 in blacksmith chests.
+In addition, flint and steels will now always generate in blacksmiths.

+• Hay Bales can now be broken slightly faster.

+• The player will now admit dolphin's grace particles when wearing speedrunner leggings (and underwater obviously).

+• Tweaked Ruined Portal loot tables (golden carrots will now always generate in ruined portals).

+• Tweaked Shipwreck supply and Shipwreck treasure loot tables.

+• String can now generate in quantities of 9-27 in bastion chests.

+• Added more splash texts to the main menu.

 # _SPEEDRUNNER MOD v.1.9.0 (June 1st, 2021) CHANGELOG_
 • Certain blocks can now be broken faster.
 This includes logs, planks, stone, obsidian, and too much more to list (all changes here: https://github.com/Dilloney/Speedrunner-Mod/blob/main/misc/block-hardness-changes-1.9.md).